Bagerhat-1

-Bagerhat-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024 the constituency is vacant.
+Bagerhat-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Md.
+Moshiur Rahman Khan of the Bangladesh Jamaat-e-Islami.

 Boundaries

-The constituency encompasses Bagerhat Sadar, Mollahat, and Chitalmari upazilas.
+The constituency encompasses Fakirhat, Mollahat, and Chitalmari upazilas.

 History

 The constituency was created in 1984 from the Khulna-1 constituency when the former Khulna District was split into three districts: Bagerhat, Khulna, and Satkhira.